 UN drinking game

-The Uno drinking game is good for pre-drinking - but you can no longer be completely sober.
+The Uno drinking game is good for pre-drinking - but you can't be completely sober anymore.
 Either way, the rules are quickly explained and easy to understand.
 Who has to drink is largely determined by chance.
 It's so popular because all you need besides alcohol is a deck of UNO cards.
-It is best played with 3-8 players.
+It is best played with 3 – 8 players.

 The cards are shuffled and placed in a pile in the middle of the table.
-The players sit at the table around this pile.
+The players sit around this pile at the table.
 Everyone has at least one alcoholic drink in front of them.

-The first player draws a card - play then continues clockwise.
+The first player draws a card - then the game continues in a clockwise direction.
 Depending on the card drawn, one or more players must drink:

 - You draw the same number as the player in front of you: you drink